-The air dispersion model 'TAPM', developed by CSIRO Atmospheric Research, has been used to generate plume rise information for the scenario modelled.
+The air dispersion model 'TAPM', developed by CSIRO Atmospheric Research, has been used to generate plume rise information for the modelled scenario.
 Output data pertinent to the plume rise problem are contained in a 'gradual plume rise file' (file extension 'plrg').
 This file includes hourly plume rise data for all sources modelled.
-Final plume height, the point where the plume dissipation rate decreases to ambient levels, is also generated by the model.
+Final plume height (the point where the plume veritical velocity decreases to zero) is also generated by the model.
 A full description of the plume rise equations used in the model is described by Hurley (2005).